j-fischer/js-mock/README.md

 ### mock.exactly(<number>)

-Set the expectation for the mock to be called n times.
+Set the expectation for the mock to be called n number of times.

     var mock = JsMock.mock("aMock");